Corentin Moutet: 2016: Turning Pro, Two Futures titles

-2017: French Open doubles debut, Brest Challenger champion
+2017: French Open doubles debut, Challenger title

 The first event of the year was the Nouméa Challenger, where Moutet advanced to the second round in singles and lost in the first round in doubles.
 His next competition was the Canberra Challenger, again competing in both singles and doubles.
 Facing sixth seed Steve Darcis in the first round, Moutet was easily defeated, losing 6–1, 6–1.
 In doubles, he partnered Vijay Sundar Prashanth and advanced to the quarterfinals.

 Moutet was given a wildcard into the qualifying of Montpellier in February, where he lost in the first round to second seed Vincent Millot 6–2, 6–2.
 He next competed at the Cherbourg Challenger.
 After coming through qualifying, Moutet advanced to the first Challenger quarterfinal of his career, losing to Kenny de Schepper in three sets.

 France F5 in March was Moutet's next event.
 Seeded sixth, he advanced only to the second round.
 He nexted competed at France F6, losing in the first round in both singles and doubles.

 Granted a wildcard, Moutet next competed at the Saint-Brieuc Challenger.
 After defeating third seed Norbert Gombos in the first round and fellow wildcard Rémi Boutillier in the second, Moutet faced James McGee in the quarterfinals.
 McGee took the first set easily, but Moutet fought back and eventually won the match 2–6, 7–6^{(9–7)}, 7–6^{(7–5)} to reach his first Challenger semifinal.
 Moutet's run ended in the semifinals, when he lost to eventual champion Egor Gerasimov, 6–4, 4–6, 3–6.

 Moutet's next tournament was the Sophia Antipolis Challenger, where he lost in the first round to third seed Guillermo García López.
 He then competed at the Tunisia F5 Futures, where he lost in the second round.

 May brought renewed success for Moutet.
 Competing at France F10, he moved swiftly through the draw to take his first title of the season, dropping just one set along the way.
 Next on Moutet's schedule was the Aix-en-Provence Challenger, where he was granted a wildcard.
 Facing qualifier Maxime Hamou in the first round, he fell in two sets.
 He then competed at the Bordeaux Challenger, where he advanced to the second round.